TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

 ## [Molecular SFA-SPA/SFA-SPANE/ADK](@id MOSFA)

 The atomic SFA theory and its adiabatic versions mentioned in the previous sections can be generalized naturally to molecular cases [^Muth_2000] [^Tong_2002] [^Kjeldsen_2004] [^Kjeldsen_2005].
-Under the Born-Oppenheimer and the single-active-electron (SAE) approximation, the strong-field ionization of the molecules can be modeled as the interaction of the ionizing orbital (usually the highest occupied molecular orbital (HOMO)) ``\psi_0(\rr)`` with the effective potential of the parent ion and the laser field, which simplifies the problem.
+Under the Born-Oppenheimer and the single-active-electron (SAE) approximation, the strong-field ionization of the molecules can be modeled as the interaction of the laser field and the ionizing orbital [often the highest occupied molecular orbital (HOMO)]  ``\psi_0(\rr)`` within the effective potential of the parent ion.

 [^Muth_2000]: J. Muth-Böhm, A. Becker, and F. H. M. Faisal, Suppressed molecular ionization for a class of diatomics in intense femtosecond laser fields, *Phys.
 Rev. Lett.* **85**, 2280 (2000).
 DOI: [10.1103/PhysRevLett.85.2280](https://doi.org/10.1103/PhysRevLett.85.2280)